mplanchard/pypiserver/README.rst

       --fallback-url FALLBACK_URL
         for packages not found in the local index, this URL will be used to redirect to (default: https://pypi.python.org/simple)

+      --fallback-strategy STRATEGY
+        one of "package" or "version".
+The default, "package", will fall back to `fallback-url` only if the requested package does not exist in the package index.
+The optional "version" strategy will populate links from both the package index and the fallback (with the index taking precedence), allowing pip to query the fallback URL for versions not found in the package index.

       --server METHOD
         use METHOD to run the server.
 Valid values include paste,